Updated: January 31st, 2022

-Things To Do In Vancouver
+What To Do In Vancouver

 Vancouver is a world-famous city and for good reason: It’s beautifully situated right between mountains and oceans while enjoying some of Canada’s mildest weather.
 It’s also one of the most densely populated cities in North America, which brings thousands of incredible restaurants, bars, and shops, as well as a vibrant life that can’t be found in many cities.
 However, it’s also surrounded by nature, creating a nice balance between the concrete jungle and the real outdoors.

 No matter how many times we visit Vancouver, we always visit Stanley Park.
 It’s Vancouver’s first urban park and remains the largest with over 400-hectares of natural West Coast rainforest.
 It’s filled with beautiful beaches, local wildlife, historical landmarks, and the Vancouver Aquarium, which we’ll talk about below.

 While visiting Stanley Park, you may want to check out the Vancouver Aquarium as well.
 This is Canada’s largest aquarium with more than 70,000 beautiful creatures, including dolphins, anacondas, sea otters, sloths, and more.
 The Vancouver Aquarium is also well respected for its research and marine stewardship and is a great place to learn about the region’s marine life.

 Grab a Bite to Eat on Granville Island